netket/netket/docs/user-guides/varstate.md

   file.write(flax.serialization.to_bytes(vstate))
 ```

-And here we de-serialize it:
+And here we de-serialize it (note: you must pre-construct a matching variational state first):

 ```python
 # construct a new RBM model on 10 spins